MultiSafepay/docs/content/tools/credit-card-components/credit-card-components.md

 For more information about our API, please visit our [API reference](https://docs.multisafepay.com/api/)

-### API Authentication
+## API Authentication

 All requests to the MultiSafepay API endpoint require authentication.
 This is provided by including an API key as an HTTP header in your request.
 Each website has its own API key so if you are operating multiple websites, be sure to use the correct API key for each site.
 The API key can be found under the website settings in your [MultiSafepay Control](https://merchant.multisafepay.com/)<br>

 The HTTP header name for the API Key is `api_key`

-### Files
+## Implementation

+### Step 1: Setting up your TEST environment

 The payment component includes [three files](https://pay.multisafepay.com/sdk/components/v1), each for both the TEST and LIVE environment.
-After testing, the files can be changed to those listed below for the LIVE environment:
+After testing, the files can be changed to those listed in [Step 6](/tools/credit-card-components/credit-card-components/#step-6-switching-from-test-to-live)

-#### TEST Environment files

-* The MultiSafepay encryption library minified, which will be autoloaded by connect.js.
+* The MultiSafepay encryption library minified, which can be autoloaded by connect.js.
 The cardholder details are encrypted in a secure manner and sent to MultiSafepay<br>
 [msp-crypt.min.js](https://pay.multisafepay.com/sdk/components/v1/assets/msp-crypt.min.js)

 {{< alert-notice >}} `<script src="https://testpay.multisafepay.com/sdk/components/v1/assets/msp-crypt.min.js" type="text/javascript" id="msp-crypt-msp-module"></script>` {{< /alert-notice >}}